MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-20-Commercial-Mobile-Services/section-20.19.md

 (c) *Phase-in of hearing aid-compatibility requirements.* The following applies to each manufacturer and service provider that offers handsets used to deliver the services specified in paragraph (a) of this section and that does not fall within the *de minimis* exception set forth in paragraph (e) of this section.

-(1) *Manufacturers - Number of hearing aid-compatible handset models offered.* For each digital air interface for which it offers handsets in the United States or imported for use in the United States, each manufacturer must offer hearing aid compatible handsets as follows:
+(1) *Manufacturers—Number of hearing aid-compatible handset models offered.* For each digital air interface for which it offers handsets in the United States or imported for use in the United States, each manufacturer must offer hearing aid compatible handsets as follows:

 (i) Beginning October 3, 2018, at least sixty-six (66) percent of those handset models (rounded down to the nearest whole number) must be hearing aid-compatible under paragraph (b) of this section.

 (ii) Beginning October 4, 2021, at least eighty-five (85) percent of those handset models (rounded down to the nearest whole number) must be hearing aid-compatible under paragraph (b) of this section.

-(2) *Tier I carriers - Number of hearing aid-compatible handsets models offered.* For each digital air interface for which it offers handsets to customers, each Tier I carrier must:
+(2) *Tier I carriers—Number of hearing aid-compatible handsets models offered.* For each digital air interface for which it offers handsets to customers, each Tier I carrier must:

 (i) Beginning April 3, 2019, ensure that at least sixty-six (66) percent of the handset models it offers are hearing aid-compatible under paragraph (b) of this section, calculated based on the total number of unique handset models the carrier offers nationwide.

 (ii) Beginning April 4, 2022, ensure that at least eighty-five (85) percent of the handset models it offers are hearing aid-compatible under paragraph (b) of this section, calculated based on the total number of unique handset models the carrier offers nationwide.

-(3) *Service providers other than Tier I carriers - Number of hearing aid-compatible handsets models offered.* For each digital air interface for which it offers handsets to customers, each service provider other than a Tier I carrier must:
+(3) *Service providers other than Tier I carriers—Number of hearing aid-compatible handsets models offered.* For each digital air interface for which it offers handsets to customers, each service provider other than a Tier I carrier must:

 (i) Beginning April 3, 2020, ensure that at least sixty-six (66) percent of the handset models it offers are hearing aid-compatible under paragraph (b) of this section, calculated based on the total number of unique handset models the carrier offers.